castorini/anserini/docs/regressions-msmarco-v2-passage-augmented-d2q-t5.md

 # Anserini Regressions: MS MARCO (V2) Passage Ranking

+**Models**: BM25 with doc2query-T5 expansions on augmented passages

 This page describes regression experiments for passage ranking _on the augmented version_ of the MS MARCO (V2) passage corpus using the dev queries, which is integrated into Anserini's regression testing framework.
 Here, we expand the augmented passage corpus with doc2query-T5.